 PRINCIPAL, CHIEF INVESTIGATOR

-CERTIFIED FRAUD EXAMINER (CFE), TEXAS CERTIFIED INVESTIGATOR (TCI)
+CERTIFIED FRAUD EXAMINER (CFE), TEXAS BOARD CERTIFIED INVESTIGATOR (TBCI)

 Ed Martin grew up in the New Orleans, Louisiana.
 In 1968 he earned his degree in accounting from Southeastern Louisiana College (now the University of Southeastern Louisiana).
 Following graduation, Ed spent a year with a New Orleans CPA firm and then applied for a position with the Intelligence Division of the IRS.
 He accepted the job and from August 1969 to February 1970 he trained in federal law enforcement in Washington, DC.
 After returning to New Orleans he became part of the DOJ Strike Force team that investigated District Attorney Jim Garrison and the New Orleans Police Department for public bribery by the local pinball industry.